UFC 275: Teixeira vs. Prochazka | Event Profile, Full Results & Legacy

 UFC 275: Teixeira vs. Prochazka took place on Saturday, June 11, 2022 at the Singapore Indoor Stadium in Kallang, Singapore.
 It was the UFC's return to Asia after a long pandemic-era absence, the night Jiri Prochazka produced one of the most stunning championship comebacks in UFC history, and the night Zhang Weili produced one of the most spectacular KOs of 2022.
 The card produced an estimated 450,000 pay-per-view buys.

-Glover Teixeira — the 42-year-old champion who had completed one of the longest title-quest arcs in UFC history at UFC 267 — was minutes from a successful first title defense when Jiri Prochazka caught him with a rear-naked choke at 4:32 of round five.
-Teixeira had been ahead 38-38, 39-37, 39-37 on the scorecards after four rounds (one Prochazka, three Teixeira).
-The fifth-round submission — with 28 seconds left on the clock and Prochazka visibly exhausted — was the most dramatic championship reversal of 2022 and a Fight of the Year contender.
+Glover Teixeira was minutes from a successful first title defense when Jiri Prochazka caught him with a rear-naked choke at 4:32 of round five.
+Teixeira had been ahead 38-38, 39-37, 39-37 on the scorecards after four rounds.
+With 28 seconds left on the clock, the most dramatic championship reversal of 2022 and a Fight of the Year contender was complete.

 Contents